 New Services Modules

-Services modules play a central role in the ability of the Cisco ESP to transform service provider business models.
+Services modules or software packages play a central role in the ability of the Cisco ESP to transform service provider business models.
 In today’s environments, many services require a complex operation of hardware, management tools, and business processes.
 As a result, deploying new services often takes many months.
 Cisco ESP services modules provide prepackaged, end-customer solutions that can be turned up in minutes and scaled elastically, as business needs dictate.
-The modules also provide a unified, transparent services environment that allows service providers to collect and derive untapped business value with rich, real-time, and long-term analytics.
+The modules also provide a unified, transparent services environment that allows service providers to collect and derive untapped business value with rich, real-time, and long-term analytics

 The following sections describe some of the new Cisco ESP services modules that may be deployed today.